Vanth: Background

-Vanth is a female demon in the Etruscan underworld that is often accompanied either by additional Vanth figures or by another underworld demon, Charun (later referred to as Charu).
+Vanth is a female entity in the Etruscan underworld that is often accompanied either by additional Vanth figures or by another underworld entity, Charun (later referred to as Charu).
 Both Vanth and Charun are only seen in iconography beginning c.
 400 BC, in the middle period of Etruscan art, although some earlier inscriptions mention her name.

-Vanth has no direct counterpart in Greek mythology, and is very frequently, but not always, seen winged.
-Although Vanth has no real Greek counterpart, she has been compared to the Greek Furies, the Erinyes, especially in older publications.
+Vanth has no direct counterpart in Greek mythology, although her depiction as a winged figure has led to comparisons with the Greek Furies, the Erinyes, especially in older publications.
 This is an unlikely association since she is almost always shown in Etruscan iconography to be a benevolent guide, not an avenging spirit, which the Furies often represent.
 Her other attributes include the possession of a torch, key, or scroll, and she is shown often to be bare-chested with cross-straps across her breast, adorned with fur boots, a rolled short chiton, and sometimes with unattached sleeves.
-In fact, her dress has been attributed by Scheffer as specifically the dress of a huntress.
+In fact, her dress has been attributed by Scheffer as specifically that of a huntress.

 Vanth is involved in a variety of different types of scenes in Etruscan art; the most common types associate her presence with occasions of slaughter and murder, including scenes from the Trojan cycle.
 Occasionally she is shown rising up out of the ground in such contexts, as seen on an ash urn from Chiusi.
 Sometimes she is even shown as a solitary figure decorating the sides of ash urns.
 Other scenes in which Vanth is present involve the meeting and escort of the dead, in the role of psychopompos, who are either walking or being transported on horseback, wagon, or chariot.